hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

 ## Azure equivalent
 Please note that the following equivalence calculation is based on my personal understanding of the two systems.
 I cannot guarantee the accuracy or comprehensiveness of these calculations.
 Of course, these are completely different systems, and their features vary.

 As of 14 June 2023, Azure NDv2-series (ND40rs v2) offers 8 NVIDIA V100 32 GB GPUs and 40 Core(s).
-It costs $33.8563/hour. [[Source](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/#pricing)]
+It costs $33.8563/hour (Australian Dollar). [[Source](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/#pricing)]

 ### Based on GPU
 Equivalent Gadi usage = 3\*8\*12 = 288 SU/hour